-John is CEO of Provide, a community interest company that delivers a broad range of high-quality health and social care services to a population of 1.9 million people in Essex.
-Provide support Anglia Ruskin students with scholarships, internships and bursaries for CHE students.
+John was CEO of Provide for more than a decade, a community interest company that delivers a broad range of high-quality health and social care services to a population of 1.9 million people in Essex.
+Provide supports Anglia Ruskin students with scholarships, internships and bursaries for CHE students.

 John Niland is an E&Y Entrepreneur of the year 2014 - winner of the Social Enterprise Entrepreneur category.
 Innovation and customer care are John’s driving forces for patient care.
 John is passionate about social business and supports the wider industry by sharing knowledge of best practice.
 He is one of only 15 Mutual Ambassadors in the UK.
 Provide has also invested over £1m in worthy causes.
 He has a degree in Politics from the University of Essex and post-graduate degree from the University of Southbank in Urban Policy.

 Although the bulk of John’s career so far has been in the local government setting, having worked for 16 years in various positions, he previously worked in both the voluntary and independent sectors.
 He was a transport planner with Essex County Council before moving into the planning and commissioning services in social care.
 He is credited with setting up community and accessible public transport schemes across the county of Essex.